-Postal Delays May Impact Your Ballot Being Counted:
+October 29th to November 3rd - DO NOT MAIL YOUR BALLOT.
+Postal Delays May Impact Your Ballot Being Counted!

 Take those steps to avoid your ballot being questioned.

-- Place the ballot in the secrecy envelope.
+- Place the voted ballot in the white secrecy envelope.
 Keep your security envelope clean.
 Do not write on it!!!!

 - Then, place that envelope into the postage-paid envelope.
-Keep the postage envelope clean.
+Keep the mailing envelope (declaration) clean.
 Only fill out the following sections.

 - Sign and date the postage-paid envelope next to the 'X' in the Declaration section.